-One particularly striking enquiry is whether a solar panel can still function during the night time.
+One particularly striking inquiry is whether a solar panel can still function during the nighttime.

-Another way to benefit from your solar panels even at night are through the use of solar batteries, particularly people living in areas that are usually heavily cloudy, as the amount of energy been absorbed by the solar panels can be lower.
+Another way to benefit from your solar panels even at night is through the use of solar batteries, particularly for people living in areas that are usually heavily cloudy, as the amount of energy been absorbed by the solar panels can be lower.

-However, these storage banks serve as reservoirs for storing energy during the day when the solar panes are absorbing huge amounts of solar energy.
+However, these storage banks serve as reservoirs for storing energy during the day when the solar panels are absorbing huge amounts of solar energy.

 How can I use net-metering to my advantage at night?

 Another major way to benefit from a solar system even at night time is net metering.

 This is when your solar panel system is generating a lot more energy than you can consume, this excess energy is fed back into the grid.
 The national grid compensates you for the excess energy that you give to them by adding credits to your electric bill which means that your excessive energy generation can earn you money.

 The major advantage to net metering is that in case your solar panels don’t absorb a sufficient amount of sunlight over a long period of time probably due to adverse weather conditions, you can take back the credits you fed into the grid when you were mass producing energy and use it to power your house, effectively making the grid a form of external storage.

 Think of the energy grid as a communal battery for homes with solar.
 Instead of installing a battery yourself, just sell your excess power back to the energy companies and get credit to use it at night.